fragdochkarl/mage2docs/understanding_blank_theme.md

 I don't think there is a distinct answer.
 It totally depends on the project and your personall approach.
 If you decide to use the built in framework - wich I neither recommend nor discourage you to do - then Magento has a couple of key concepts to consider:

-- If you inherit from the blank theme, the CSS library can be use instantaneously.
+- If you inherit from the blank theme, the Magento 2 CSS library is imported and can be used instantaneously.
 - For minor adjustments first try find a corresponding variable in `magento/lib/web/css/source/lib/variables` and overide them in your themes `web/css/source/_variables.less` file.
 - Every base lib file can be extended by putting an equivalently named file in your `web/css/source/` directory
 - Global variables are meant to be overidden in your themes `web/css/source/_theme.less`